Flying with a toddler this summer? Mumsnetters have clocked up plenty of air miles with toddlers in tow. Here’s what they’ve learned.

 1. It all begins with the bag of surprises

 “Buy several small items, wrap them individually and produce one when you need a new distraction.
 Bear in mind that security can be strict about stuff that’s wrapped, so play it safe and ‘wrap’ them in party bags – you don’t want to be that person unwrapping 25 Poundshop items at security.”

 2. Bring a buggy

 Even the most confident walker can get irritable traipsing around airports and walking at toddler pace can be somewhat taxing after a while, especially if you need to run to the gate.
-Consider taking a collapsible buggy, which you should be able to take right up to the aeroplane door, or a travel stroller that you can take on board.
+Consider taking a collapsible buggy, which you should be able to take right up to the airplane door, or a travel stroller that you can take on board.

 3. Preparation, preparation, preparation

-Talk to your DC about the trip beforehand, you can even play ‘aeroplane’ where they can line up all their soft toys as if they are sitting on the plane – this is where you can ‘teach’ that you sit and stay in one place for a very long time, that they should not kick the seat in front (although they’re probably too little to reach) and that people around you might enjoy some quiet.
+Talk to your DC about the trip beforehand, you can even play ‘airplane’ where they can line up all their soft toys as if they are sitting on the plane – this is where you can ‘teach’ that you sit and stay in one place for a very long time, that they should not kick the seat in front (although they’re probably too little to reach) and that people around you might enjoy some quiet.

 4. Take off

 “Remember to take a sippy cup so they can drink water or juice on take-off and landing.
 The sucking will stop their ears hurting.”